Falls and the Elderly: Case Presentation

 This plan is achieved by supporting her spino-vestibular, olivo-vestibular and ponto-vestibular pathways.

-The therapy was performed twice daily for 30 minutes, with supervision three times per week.
+Therapy was performed twice daily for 30 minutes, with supervision three times per week.
 Sessions were modified and progressed through the program.
-The use of Virtual Reality vestibular training was implemented in the last three weeks of the program.
+In the last three weeks of the program, virtual reality vestibular training was implemented.

 Clinical Outcomes

 A full evaluation was completed at weeks two, four and eight.
-At week two, the patient had improved MFES to 59 and TOB confidence scale 42.
-At week eight the patient further improved MFES 21 and TOB confidence scale 35.
-The patient was able to complete a 10 metre walk test with head turning.
-She was able to manoeuvre through a tactile organised obstacle course.
+At week two, the patient had improved MFES to 59 and a TOB confidence scale of 42.
+At week eight, the patient further improved on the MFES 21 and TOB confidence scales 35.
+The patient completed a 10-metre walk test with head-turning.
+She was able to manoeuvre through a tactile, organised obstacle course.
 Her visio-motor activity was full and complete.
 The patient stated that she was able to walk along the beach without the fear of falling.
 Her fear of falling is only currently limited to descending stairs – which is improving.

-Overall her neurological health has improved so dramatically, she is now taking vacations and excursions away.
+Overall, her neurological health has improved so dramatically that she is now taking vacations and excursions away.